westagain/run-prediction-model/README.md

 i realized two things today:

-- i needed to weigh the distance i ran, so i added the weighted guassian bell curve with max score at 1.5 miles ran.
+- i needed to weigh the distance i ran, so i added the weighted guassian bell curve with max score at 1.5 miles ran
-- i needed to present the data chronologically so i made the data/weights and data/predictions folder to help visualize the data as the days progressed (prob make the data/predictions folder and files tomorrow).
+- i needed to present the data chronologically so i made the data/weights and data/predictions folder to help visualize the data as the days progressed (prob make the data/predictions folder and files tomorrow)

 ---